 | WMU News

 KALAMAZOO, Mich.—Classes at Western Michigan University start Wednesday, Aug.
-29, but fall opening activities officially begin when new students arrive on campus Saturday, Aug.
-25, to participate in Fall Welcome activities.
-They continue until Saturday, Sept.
+29, but fall opening activities officially begin when new students arrive on campus Friday, Aug.
+24, and participate in Fall Welcome activities beginning Saturday, Aug.
+25. They continue until Saturday, Sept.
 8, with WMU's One Stop Center, Graduate Student Resource Fair, Bronco Bash and Fall Fab Fest.

 Fall Welcome and Move-in schedule